evereverland/2022/pages/legacy-project.md

 > Third, a robust system, designed with legal advice, for specifying who gets to access which parts of the legacy and when.

 Again, Facebook, GitHub, Flickr and other online services available to users at no cost lead the way in building systems that are hard to hack and have many controls.
-These examples can be followed,
+These examples can be followed.

 ## 4. Convenient Access to the Information